 Mining’s role in a low emissions future

-Mining companies across NSW are working towards a future with fewer emissions and more renewable energy in our power grid.
+Mining companies in NSW are working towards a more sustainable future, with lower emissions and more renewable energy in our power grid.

-Emissions from coal mining are already down 38 percent since 2005.
+Emissions from mining in NSW are already down 29.7 percent since 2005*

-We’re investing in massive projects to use or even produce renewable energy, including pumped hydro, large scale solar and battery storage.
+We’re investing in projects to use or produce renewable energy at our mine sites, including pumped hydro, solar power and electric vehicles.

-NSW mining companies are producing the metals and minerals needed to build renewable infrastructure, like copper, gold, silver and zinc.
-They’re also needed for so many of the things we rely and need for the future, like electric cars, computers, medical devices, and every single smartphone.
+And NSW mining companies are producing the metals and minerals needed to build renewable infrastructure, like copper, gold, silver and zinc.
+Those metals and minerals are also needed for so many things we need for the future, like electric cars, computers, medical devices, and every single smartphone.

 Transforming a mining pit into a hydro powerhouse